biddyweb/peepoltv.github.com/Readme.md

 * Call : Send stream to the second video element thought peerconnections (without signaling)
 * Forward : Send the remote stream to the 3rd video (working very slow, only on firefox nightly)
 * Hang Up

+*You will need to modify the websocket url in the `script.js` file to match the ip where the node server is running.*

+Go to the `index.html` file on two computers (you can use two webcams also)

+## sharescreen-demo
+###Only works on Chrome Canary with a flag enabled.
+This demo broadcasts the main screen of the Host user over webrtc.
+The goal was to advance and test wether we will be able to use screen sharing as a workaround to relaying a stream.